phatblat/reflog/_drafts/intercept-stdout-in-swift.md

 As the first step in [SODD](https://dzone.com/articles/stack-overflow-driven-development-sodd-its-really), I made sure to Google whether anyone had figured this out before.
-Erica Sadun has a great post on
+@ericasadun has a great post on
 [Swift Logging](https://ericasadun.com/2015/05/22/swift-logging/),
 but it's from the Swift 1-2 days and a bit dated now.
 Plus, I dislike calling C functions from Swift and want to minimize the use of C APIs.

-I found a newer post by Saad Ismael on
-[Eavesdropping on Swift’s Print Statements](https://medium.com/@thesaadismail/eavesdropping-on-swifts-print-statements-57f0215efb42) which served as my starting point.
+I found a newer post by @thesaadismail on [Eavesdropping on Swift’s Print Statements](https://medium.com/@thesaadismail/eavesdropping-on-swifts-print-statements-57f0215efb42) which served as my starting point.
 There are a few key points in his post: